-- b) A waiting time clock stops when it is communicated to the patient, and subsequently their GP and/or other referring practitioner without undue delay that: - It is clinically appropriate to return the patient to primary care for any nonconsultant-led treatment in primary care; - A patient is to commence active monitoring.
+- b) A waiting time clock stops when it is communicated to the patient, and subsequently their GP and/or other referring practitioner without undue delay that: - it is clinically appropriate to return the patient to primary care for any nonconsultant-led treatment in primary care; - a patient is to commence active monitoring.
 Active monitoring (watchful waiting) caters for periods of care without (new) clinical intervention, e.g. 3 monthly routine check-ups for diabetic patients.
-This is where it is clinically appropriate to monitor the patient in secondary care without clinical intervention or further diagnostic procedures, or where a patient wishes to continue to be reviewed as an outpatient, or have an open appointment, without progressing to more invasive treatment.
+This is where it is clinically appropriate to monitor the patient in secondary care without clinical intervention or further diagnostic procedures, or where a patient wishes to continue to be reviewed as an outpatient or have an open appointment without progressing to more invasive treatment.
 Active monitoring can be initiated by either the patient or the clinician, e.g. if they wish to see how they cope with their symptoms without treatment.
 Active monitoring can apply at any point in the patient's pathway prior to first definitive treatment only. - Active monitoring should not be applied for short periods of time (e.g. a couple of days) and it should not be applied where a patient needs to have a particular diagnostic test/appointment or other intervention but wants to delay the appointment, e.g. because they have a holiday booked.
-It cannot be used as a means to delay treatment due to capacity shortfalls under any circumstances. - The patient has declined treatment having been offered it; - A clinical decision has been made not to treat: - A patient did not attend (DNA) their first appointment following the initial referral that started their waiting time clock, provided that the provider can demonstrate that the appointment was clearly communicated to the patient; - A patient did not attend (DNA) any other appointment and was subsequently discharged back to the care of their GP, provided that: - The provider can demonstrate that the appointment was clearly communicated to the patient; - The patient has undergone a clinical review and discharging the patient was not contrary to their best clinical interests; - Discharging the patient was carried out according to local, publicly available/published policies on DNAs provided the provider can
+It cannot be used to delay treatment due to capacity shortfalls under any circumstances. - the patient has declined all treatment having been offered it; - a clinical decision has been made not to treat; - a patient did not attend (DNA) their first appointment following the initial referral that started their waiting time clock, provided that the provider can demonstrate that the appointment was clearly communicated to the patient; - a patient did not attend (DNA) any other appointment and was subsequently discharged back to the care of their GP, provided that: - the provider can demonstrate that the appointment was clearly communicated to the patient; - the patient has undergone a clinical review and discharging the patient was not contrary to their best clinical interests - these local policies are clearly defined and specifically protect the clinical interests of vulnerable patients (e.g. children) and are agreed with clinicians, commissioners, patients, and other relevant stakeholders.
+The provider can demonstrate that the appointment was clearly communicated to the patient in a manner that met their accessible information and/or communication requirements

-MFT Access Policy Page 28 of 93 See the Intranet for the latest version.
-Version Number:-1.0
+Diagnosis Standard Page 30 of 117 See the Intranet for the latest version.
+Version Number: 1